CanarysAutomations/autoprovision-github-resources/Readme.md

 - Excel File with Team Names, repositories and permissions.
 - GitHub PAT Token must be authorized to access the required organization
 - Existing teams in the organization will only be considered

+### Usage Instructions

+For Instructions on how to use the tool, please [click here](https://github.com/CanarysAutomations/github-autocreate-scripts/wiki)